skyRoma/learn-react/README.md

 - For error boundary components we have to use `Class`-based components since the class has `componentDidCatch` lifecycle method which can catch errors from the child components;

 - If the `state` inside the `custom hook` is updated then the component that is using this state is also executed again like with regular component state;

+- Why `Redux` library and not just built-in `Context`?
+  - In large enterprise apps it can be hard to read and maintain a lot of Contexts (or a 1 large universal Context);
+  - Performance.
+Context is great for low-frequency updates.
+Redux for high-frequency updates;